hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_2_server_mode.rst

 The *Setup* tab has the following *Server settings* options that specifically apply to the *Server Mode*:

 * *Source*.
 It defines the source used to retrieve the synthetic profile.
 * *Surface sound speed*.
-If true, the received transducer sound speed is used to enhance the transitted synthetic profile.
+If true, the received transducer sound speed is used to enhance the transmitted synthetic profile.

+In case that unidirectional clients (e.g., QINSy) are present, the user is prompted to decide whether or not transmitting the profiles to them.
+Given that no acknowledgment is received, *SSM* cannot verified the profile transmission.

 Each time that the *Server Mode* is started, a few initialization checks are performed: